Worshipping as a Community

 Chapel is not meant to replace the local church, but to augment its ministry in the life of students and prepare them to be faithful churchmen and women.
 It is our prayer that chapel will be used by God to grow his covenant children in the grace of Christ and the fellowship of the Spirit so that their lives will be filled with worship and fruitfulness.

-In the Lower School, students attend weekly chapel services on Tuesday mornings.
+In the Lower School, students attend weekly chapel services on Wednesday mornings.
 Our chapels focus on a different theme each year.
 Often, various classes will lead chapel.
 We also have special guests from the community as well as teachers who volunteer to speak.
-Each month our music teacher, Mrs. Beirne, teaches the students a new hymn.
+Each month our music teacher, Ms. Lawrensen, teaches the students a new song.
 Chapel is always a joyous time of praising God, and the kids love it!

 About Our Chaplain